 This final piece will focus on a new issue that Fair Work has identified – ineffective governance and systems.

-The reason the Fair Work Ombudsman is so interested in governance is simple – poor governance often leads to employees being underpaid.
+The reason the Fair Work Ombudsman is so interested in governance is simple – poor governance often leads to Australian employees being underpaid.
 Wage theft is the Ombudsman’s top concern, and through compliance action it has recovered hundreds of millions of dollars in the last financial year alone.

 Fair Work is ramping up compliance action in the wake of the Covid pandemic.
 Typically, the Ombudsman targets businesses with poor or weak governance systems, for example those without a digital record-keeping system.
 For a comprehensive breakdown on how Fair Work targets business, read Tanda’s guide on the issue.